kluzny/kluzny.github.io/README.md

 * eslint + prettier
 * move to kyle.luzny.dev and setup a 301 from apex and www
 * figure out how to default the author name in content files
+* pick a new color scheme for light+dark